 Dermatomyositis is an inflammatory disease commonly known as Collie Nose.
 The disease affects a sheltie’s skin, muscles, and blood.

-If affected, your sheltie may show signs of redness and irritation up the bridge of their snout.
+If affected, your sheltie may show signs of redness and irritation up the bridge of its snout.
 You may also notice hair loss around their eyes and tail, particularly when they are younger.

 - Collie Eye Anomaly